thewunder/conphigure/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Conphig is a framework agnostic configuration framework for php 7+.
+Conphigure is a framework agnostic configuration framework for php 7+.

 It can read individual files and directories in the following formats: